BSRG DMR Info pdf

 - We had the FIRST dedicated RF linked repeaters in Georgia.
 Way back in the 1980s, the 146.655 repeater in Marietta and the 147.135 N4BZJ repeater in Dalton were linked over a dedicated UHF frequency.
 Many other systems imitated us later on using remote bases on the other repeater's input frequency.
 However that just caused interference to other distant repeaters and gave linking a bad name.

-- We didn't want anyone to miss out, even if they only have analog transceivers, so we then built the first system of linked analog and DMR repeaters.
+- We didn't want anyone to miss out, even if they only have analog transceivers, so we then built the FIRST system of linked analog and DMR repeaters.
 Known as

 BSRG LINK, We have 2 meter and 440 analog repeaters linked to our 440 and 2 meter